sumayah67/alx-system_engineering-devops/0x00-shell_basics/README.md

-Copin all html file from the current working directory to the parent working directory
+Move all files beginning with an uppercase letter to the directory